microchip-pic-avr-examples/pic18f56q71-mtch9010-dynamic-cfg-change/Input_Pins_Configuration_Mode/README.md

 MTCH9010 can be configured using the configuration input pins.
 These input pins are read when the device is started, meaning that, for changing the configuration, these pins should be configured accordingly with the desired parameters and then a Reset operation should be done to configure the device with the new parameters.
 To use this configuration mode, the System Lock pin should be set high (disabled).

-The Operation Mode, Extended Output, Enhanced Configuration Mode and System Lock inputs are set by connecting the pin to VDD or to GND.
+The Operation Mode, Extended Output, Enhanced Configuration mode and System Lock inputs are set by connecting the pin to VDD or to GND.
 The Sleep Period and Liquid Detection Threshold inputs are set by applying a voltage level to the respective configuration pin.
 These voltages are generated using the DAC1 and DAC2 peripherals.
 The PIC18F56Q71 microcontroller can use only one output pin for all the DAC peripherals meaning that is not possible to generated the desired voltage for Threshold and Sleep on two output pins using only the DAC peripherals.
 The solution implemented uses the DAC1 peripheral for Threshold voltage and its output is directly connected on the `RA2` pin.
 For the Sleep time voltage, the DAC2 peripheral is used to generate the desired voltage as the internal positive input for the OPA2 peripheral.
 The OPA2 is used in Unity Gain Buffer mode and the output is connected to the `RB1` pin.

 In this code example, the `MTCH9010.h` and `MTCH9010.c` files contain the implementation of the functions used to set the parameters of the desired configuration.
 The mtch9010_config_t structure is used to simply define these parameters.
 The MTCH9010_Config(mtch9010_config_t configData) function can be used to configure the device: this function sets the pins and the output voltage for DAC1 and DAC2 and resets the device to change its configuration.`